reinosofrancisco/nvim/README.md

 and set it as the default terminal
 `sudo update-alternatives --config x-terminal-emulator`

-## Windows 10 Enviroment
-1. Download nvim (modify $PATH environmental variable to include the path/to/nvim)
-2. Copy this Configuration to $HOME/AppData/Local/nvim
-3. :PlugInstall

-Modify the settings.lua to turn on the background transparency

 ## Pluging Manager - Vim-Plug
 Remember to use :PlugInstall and :PlugClean to update plugins